ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ## Responsibility lookahead

-The beacon chain shufflings are designed to given a minimum of 1 epoch lookahead on the validator's upcoming responsibilities of proposing and attesting dictated by the shuffling and slot.
+The beacon chain shufflings are designed to provide a minimum of 1 epoch lookahead on the validator's upcoming responsibilities of proposing and attesting dictated by the shuffling and slot.

 There are three possibilities for the shuffling at the next epoch:
 1. The shuffling changes due to a "validator registry change".